 So if you are really confident to pursue this course, then only go for a degree which associates you with the Actuarial profession for your whole life.
 You will not want to get rejected in interviews for non-actuarial roles you might want to pursue in the future on the basis of your actuarial graduation degree.

 If after the above scenario, you choose to go for a non-actuarial majors degree, then you might want to pursue any of the following:

-Statistics Graduate in Actuarial? – This course will let you explore the statistical concepts in depth.
+Statistics Graduation in Actuarial? – This course will let you explore the statistical concepts in depth.
 If you always loved studying probability and estimations in high school and wondered how people make sense and patterns out of a large amount of data, this course may be for you!
 With this, you will be able to associate numbers to various phenomena happening in your real life.

-Mathematics Graduate in Actuarial? – Those who study maths are keen problem solvers who want to make sense of even the most advanced mathematical equations.
+Mathematics Graduation in Actuarial? – Those who study maths are keen problem solvers who want to make sense of even the most advanced mathematical equations.
 Employers appreciate the skills of data analysis and innovative, original thinking that Mathematics graduates bring with them.
 A maths degree along with Actuarial Science qualification opens you to put your knowledge in wider fields such an Investment analysis, Market Research.
 Nevertheless, it always gives you an edge if you want to work in traditional areas also as an actuary.

-Economics Graduate in Actuarial – With a background in Economics, it seems everything is possible!
+Economics Graduation in Actuarial – With a background in Economics, it seems everything is possible!
 There is an immense demand for graduates in economics as they come with widely transferable analytical and problem-solving skills.
 If you always had a passion for economics, it is very easy to combine it with your employability factors once you go out looking for jobs in the actuarial domain.

 More Options for Graduation…